 Thank you for being one of our most loyal readers.
 Please consider supporting community journalism by subscribing.

-Osborne is the first officer Boraksi has been able to hire since becoming chief last year.
+Salazar and Osborne are the first officers Boraski has been able to hire since becoming chief last year.

 Bailey, a town of about 580 people, has a chief, one full-time officer and now five part-timers on its police department.